sysprog21/jitboy/README.md

 The main processor of Game Boy is a Sharp LR35902, a mix between the Z80 and the Intel 8080 that runs at 4.19 MHz.
 It is usually called as "GBZ80", however, it is not a Z80 compatible processor, nor a 8080 compatible processor.
+> CPU model is LR35902, and its core is SM83.

 The Z80 is an 8-bit microprocessor, meaning that each operation is natively performed on a single byte.
 The instruction set does have some 16-bit